 Surgeon reports Citrix slowness, IT identifies and resolves the root cause immediately

-When the Citrix engineer received call from his manager (because surgeons don’t open tickets) about Citrix performance issues he needed to get to root cause quickly.
+When the Citrix engineer received a call from his manager (because surgeons don’t open tickets) about Citrix performance issues, he needed to get to the root cause quickly.
 The surgeon’s complaint focused on session slowness.
 The engineer located, in real time, the specific session while the surgeon was still logged in to Citrix.